Configuring user environments#

 applies to the single-user environments.
 Configuration of user environments

-typically does not occur through JupyterHub itself, but rather through system-
+typically does not occur through JupyterHub itself, but rather through system-wide

-Tip: When searching for configuration tips for JupyterHub user environments, try removing JupyterHub from your search because there are a lot more people out there configuring Jupyter than JupyterHub and the configuration is the same.
+Tip: When searching for configuration tips for JupyterHub user environments, you might want to remove JupyterHub from your search because there are a lot more people out there configuring Jupyter than JupyterHub and the configuration is the same.

-This section will focus on user environments, including:
+This section will focus on user environments, which includes the following:

-To make packages available to users, you generally will install packages system-wide or in a shared environment.
+To make packages available to users, you will typically install packages system-wide or in a shared environment.

-This installation location should always be in the same environment that
+This installation location should always be in the same environment where

 jupyterhub-singleuser itself is installed in, and must be readable and

 executable by your users.
-If you want users to be able to install additional
+If you want your users to be able to install additional

-packages, it must also be writable by your users.
+packages, the installation location must also be writable by your users.

-If you are using a standard system Python install, you would use:
+If you are using a standard Python installation on your system, use the following command:

 sudo python3 -m pip install numpy

-to install the numpy package in the default system Python 3 environment
+to install the numpy package in the default Python 3 environment on your system

 env-wide (environment wide) in